FredRosso/Servicenow_scripts/README.md

-Some ServiceNow scripts developped for my customer.
+Some ServiceNow scripts developed for my customer.